oxidecomputer/progenitor/README.md

 );
 ```

-Note that the macro will be re-evaluated when the OpenAPI json document
+Note that the macro will be re-evaluated when the `spec` OpenAPI document
 changes (when its mtime is updated).

 ### `build.rs`